 x Crinkly cellophane wrap, e.g. for tea, floral arrangements

 x Soft packaging for meat, poultry, fish, cheese and other deli products

 x Plastic shipping envelopes or bubble packaging

 x Packaging labelled biodegradable or compostable

 x Stand up pouches, e.g. for soups, snacks and frozen foods

-You can read more, on our blog, about recycling plastic bags and overwrap and plastic container packaging, and learn why MMBC does not used resin codes for communicating with residents about accepted packaging types.
+You can read more about recycling plastic bags and overwrap and plastic container packaging, and learn why Recycle BC does not use resin codes for communicating with residents about accepted packaging types.